gdg-galway/gdg-cloud-ai/README.md

 ### Test our work

-You can try test your code by launching your web server with the command `node index.js` and navigate to http://localhost:8888.
+You can try test your code by launching your web server with the command `node index.js` and navigate to http://localhost:PORT_NUMBER (default `PORT_NUMBER` is `8888`).
 You can now use our simple interface to perform your tests.
 If an error occurs it will be displayed in the console (on the front-end) or in the terminal if the error occurs in the back-end.

 ### Deploy your application on Google Cloud Platform